 More importantly, despite a strong wave of mergers and acquisition in the banking sector, only a little decrease in the number of scheduled banks operating in the country is deceptive at face value.
 In fact, the decline in number of banks due to mergers and acquisition is substantially masked by establishment of Islamic banks through issuance of Islamic banking licenses (exempt from the implicit moratorium) in recent years.
-The number of Islamic banks operating in the country increased from only one in 2000 to six by end-2007.
+The number of Islamic banks operating in the country surged to 6 by end 2007 compared to only one in the year 2000.
+Had these licenses not issued by the SBP, the number of scheduled banks would have decreased by 6.